StarWarsSimba/Anagrams/docs/HOWTO-anagram.md

 There is more code to write, but if you have gotten this far successfully, you are over the hard part.
 Everything else is refinement to make the application more usable.
-I'll provide quite a bit of it, but leave some to you.
+I'll provide quite a bit of it, but leave a bit to you.

 ## Making it an application